gelatodigital/vrf-contracts/README.md

 In the repositories the smart contracts are designed to cover two main use-cases:

 1. Gelato VRF is offered through the `Inbox.sol` contracts that collects requests that are then dispatched by the W3F.
-2. Handle CL VRF compliant requests through the `VRFCoordinatorV2Adapter.sol` contract that are treated like a normal request with additional data that is then used on the smart contract level.
+2. Handle Chainlink VRF compliant requests through the `VRFCoordinatorV2Adapter.sol` contract.

 The same W3F script powers both use cases.
 Only the smart contracts are different.

-Some small differences lie in the setup required to make the VRF work depending on which use-case is being targeted.
+Some small difference lie in the setup required to make the W3F work depending on which use-case is being targeted.

 1. For the Gelato VRF to work, the `Inbox.sol` contract needs to be deployed on the targeted chain.
-Ideally once someone from Gelato deploys the inbox the chain will be fully supported (assuming full EVM-compatibility).
+Ideally once the team deploys the inbox the chain will be fully supported (assuming full EVM-compatibility).

 2. For the Chainlink Compatible VRF the `VRFCoordinatorV2Adapter.sol` contract has to be deployed.
 Each user has to deploy its own instance of the adapter.
-This can be easily achieved through the `VRFCoordinatorV2AdapterFactory.sol` factory contract.
+This can be easily achieved through the `VRFCoordinatorV2AdapterFactory.sol` factory contract, which also needs to be deployed on every supported chain.

 ## Web3 Function Details

-Similar to any other W3F, this VRF also leverages some special parameters

 ### User arguments
 - `allowedSenders: string[]` is the array of addresses that are allowed to spend the user's balance when requesting a random number.
 Since the access to the VRF is not gated on-chain anyone is able to call it.
 This allows both EOAs and SC to request on-chain randomness and trigger callbacks.